iteratec/semantic-release-docker/README.md

     publish(config, context);
     ```

-2. Simply run the "Debug" VS Code Task
+2. Simply run the "Debug" configuration in the Debug VS Code Tab.